 Part of this decrease in emissions has been achieved by a gradual shift from coal-burning plants to plants that generate electricity through natural gas although that alternative can also produce carbon dioxide, carbon monoxide and nitrogen oxide.

 Both types of energy producing facilities have also taken steps to limit emissions at the source through the use of industrial air cleaning equipment as they meet tightened emission regulations authored by cognizant government authorities.

 China is following the U.S.’s lead and is investing in other sources of clean energy, while also implementing stricter emission standards for coal-burning plants.

 “Coal is an inexpensive way for developing countries to generate the power necessary to meet increasing energy demands,” Kevin Wood, Camfil USA Vice President Sales & Marketing.
 “But the consequence of coal-fired power plants as well as coal used for household cooking is that it creates toxic pollutants.
 Countries are beginning to implement clean-energy solutions to lower outdoor coal pollution.
 They are also implementing public education strategies to help their citizens begin the shift from coal-based cooking to electrical and gas-based cooking.”

-As countries around the world grapple with how to handle pollution generated by coal-burning plants, government officials continue to urge the public to join in the fight.
+As countries around the world grapple with how to handle pollution generated by coal-burning plants, government officials continue to urge the public to join in the fight against carbon emissions.

 Camfil’s air filter products have a 5-STAR Energy Cost Index (ECI) Rating — the highest rating available.
 Our air filters also offer the longest life and lowest average pressure drop over the life of the filter, guaranteed.
 Camfil’s driving principle is providing quality at an affordable price, and the company’s guiding principle is that clean air should be every human’s right